Big_Bend_Map_f-01.pngBIG BEND WIND PROJECT PROFILE

 PROJECT SUMMARY

-• Expected to consist of approximately 70 to 90 wind turbines, spaced approximately 1/4 to 1/2 mile apart on active farmland
+- Expected to consist of approximately 51 wind turbines, spaced approximately 1/4 to 1/2 mile apart

-• Will create up to 20 permanent jobs at a local operations and maintenance facility
+- Up to 12 permanent jobs at a local operations and maintenance facility

-If built, Big Bend will have a capacity of 300 MW, producing enough energy to power 114,000 homes every year.
-Representing a private investment in excess of $450 million, Big Bend will benefit the economy of Cottonwood county in the near term with construction jobs and local purchasing of materials and services.
-In the long term, the project promises to bring sustained tax revenue to the county for the local government as well as 30 years of local purchasing, employment, and investment.
+If built, Big Bend Wind will have a capacity of 300 MW, producing enough energy to power 138,000 homes every year.
+Representing a private investment in excess of $450 million, Big Bend Wind will benefit the economies of Cottonwood, Watonwan, and Martin counties in the near term with construction jobs and local purchasing of materials and services.
+In the long term, the project promises to bring sustained tax revenue to each county for local governments as well as 30 years of local purchasing, employment, and investment.

 Farmers who host turbines on their property and other participating landowners will also receive annual lease payments.
-These payments will continue over the projected 30-year lifespan of the wind farm, injecting millions of dollars into the economy of Cottonwood county to support local merchants, contractors, and equipment suppliers.
+These payments will continue over the projected 30-year lifespan of the wind farm, injecting millions of dollars into the economy of these three counties to support local merchants, contractors, and equipment suppliers.

 WIND ENERGY FOR RURAL AMERICA